Super Harvard Architecture Single-Chip Computer: Architecture

 The SHARC is a Harvard architecture word-addressed VLIW processor; it knows nothing of 8-bit or 16-bit values since each address is used to point to a whole 32-bit word, not just an octet.
 It is thus neither little-endian nor big-endian, though a compiler may use either convention if it implements 64-bit data and/or some way to pack multiple 8-bit or 16-bit values into a single 32-bit word.
-In C, the characters are 32-bit as they are the smallest addressable words by standard.
+In C, the characters are 32-bit as they are the smallest addressable words in the architecture.

 The word size is 48-bit for instructions, 32-bit for integers and normal floating-point, and 40-bit for extended floating-point.
 Code and data are normally fetched from on-chip memory, which the user must split into regions of different word sizes as desired.
 Small data types may be stored in wider memory, simply wasting the extra space.
 A system that does not use 40-bit extended floating-point might divide the on-chip memory into two sections, a 48-bit one for code and a 32-bit one for everything else.
 Most memory-related CPU instructions can not access all the bits of 48-bit memory, but a special 48-bit register is provided for this purpose.
 The special 48-bit register may be accessed as a pair of smaller registers, allowing movement to and from the normal registers.

 Off-chip memory can be used with the SHARC.
 This memory can only be configured for one single size.
 If the off-chip memory is configured as 32-bit words to avoid waste, then only the on-chip memory may be used for code execution and extended floating-point.
 Operating systems may use overlays to work around this problem, transferring 48-bit data to on-chip memory as needed for execution.
 A DMA engine is provided for this.
 True paging is impossible without an external MMU.

 The SHARC has a 32-bit word-addressed address space.
 Depending on word size this is 16 GB, 20 GB, or 24 GB (using the common definition of an 8-bit "byte").

 SHARC instructions may contain a 32-bit immediate operand.
 Instructions without this operand are generally able to perform two or more operations simultaneously.
 Many instructions are conditional, and may be preceded with "if condition " in the assembly language.
 There are a number of condition choices, similar to the choices provided by the x86 flags register.

 There are two delay slots.
 After a jump, two instructions following the jump will normally be executed.

 The SHARC processor has built-in support for loop control.
 Up to 6 levels may be used, avoiding the need for normal branching instructions and the normal bookkeeping related to loop exit.

 The SHARC has two full sets of general-purpose registers.
 Code can instantly switch between them, allowing for fast context switches between an application and an OS or between two threads.